artyoomi/spbetu-parallel-alg-2025/README.md

 ## Description

-This repository contains laboratory works from "Parallel algorithms" subject in Saint-Petersburg Electrotechnical University "LETI" at 5th semster Applied mathematics and informatics in 2025.
-All labs theme is OpenMPI.
+Laboratory work on parallel algorithms at St. Petersburg Electrotechnical University at Applied Mathematics and Computer Science program in the 5th semester in 2025.